DanaMW/StrangeScript/README.md

 day I parked it.
 Now I have decided to work on it and fix all the things I haven't done in 10 years.
 Here we go.
 This script is mIRC only.
-I stashed the Adirc copy up there.
+I stashed the AdiIRC copy up there.
 ```

 ```